 John Allegrante Receives 2017 Elizabeth Fries Health Education Award

-I am delighted to share with you that John Allegrante, Ph.D., L.H.D.
-(Hon.), today received the 2017 Elizabeth Fries Health Education Award.
-John received this prestigious recognition for his extraordinary and indelible contributions to the fields of behavioral sciences and health education as a researcher, academician, ambassador, mentor and public servant.
+John Allegrante, Ph.D., L.H.D.
+(Hon.), a professor of health education at Teachers College and adjunct professor of sociomedical sciences at the Mailman School of Public Health at Columbia University, today was presented with the 2017 Elizabeth Fries Health Education Award at the 68th Annual Meeting of the Society for Public Health Education (SOPHE).
+The CDC Foundation with the James F. and Sarah T. Fries Foundation honored Allegrante for his extraordinary and indelible contributions to the fields of behavioral sciences and health education as a researcher, academician, ambassador, mentor and public servant.

-The CDC Foundation is honored to partner with the James F. and Sarah T. Fries Foundation, which established and funds the Fries Prize for Improving Health and the Elizabeth Fries Health Education awards.
-The CDC Foundation manages and administers the Fries Foundation’s public health award programs.
+The CDC Foundation is honored to partner with the James F. and Sarah T. Fries Foundation, which established and funds the awards.
+As of 2016, the CDC Foundation manages and administers the Fries Foundation’s public health award programs, which include the Fries Prize for Improving Health and the Elizabeth Fries Health Education Award.